 At the 6:30 p.m. ceremony tonight, Fernando Aguirre, chairman and CEO of Chiquita Brands International Inc. and a 1980 SIUE graduate with a bachelor of science in business administration/marketing, will be honored with an Honorary Doctor of Humane Letters.
 He will speak at tonight's ceremony and at the 9 a.m. ceremony tomorrow.

-At the 6:30 p.m.
-Friday, May 4, ceremony, the SIUE Distinguished Service Award will be given to Paige St. John, a 1986 graduate of SIUE in mass communications and the 2011 recipient of the Pulitzer Prize for investigative journalism.
+At the 1 p.m. ceremony Saturday, the SIUE Distinguished Service Award will be given to Paige St. John, a 1986 graduate of SIUE in mass communications and the 2011 recipient of the Pulitzer Prize for investigative journalism.
 She is a reporter for the Sarasota (Fla.)
 Herald-Tribune newspaper.
 St. John will speak at both the 1 and 5 p.m. ceremonies Saturday.

 The SIUE Honorary Degrees and Distinguished Service Awards Committee actively solicit nominations from members of the University community to obtain a diverse pool of qualified candidates for these awards.

 A candidate for an Honorary Degree may be any person who has made significant contributions to cultural, educational, scientific, economic, social, and humanitarian or other worthy fields of endeavor.
 Distinguished Service Awards may be presented to any persons who have given outstanding or unusual service to the University, the region, or the State.